 The entities are generated from a database based on the console configuration that is created automatically during a Seam project creation.
-(Read more about console configuration [../../hibernatetools/html_single/index.html#console_conf]).
+(Read more about the console configuration in the Hibernate guides).
 The created console configuration is based on the connection profile set on the Seam Facets wizard page while creating a project.
 Configured connection profile settings are hold in the generated hibernate-console.properties.
 To change the connection profile, double-click the console configuration.
-It could be found in the Hibernate Configurations view (Window > Show view > Other > Hibernate > Hibernate Configurations or just switch to the Hibernate perspective).
+It could be found in the Hibernate Configurations or just switch to the Hibernate perspective).